aaberbach/L5NeuronSimulation/docs/source/FullSimulation.rst

 Structure:

+* "cells": bmtk parameters for building the cell

+  * "dynamic_params": a JSON file of conductances
+  * "model_template": the hoc file used to build the cell
+  * "morphology": the file containging the cell morphol0gy
+  * "model_processing": a function BMTK will use to modify the cell
+  * "segments_file": csv file containing all of the cell's segments

 * "lengths": total lengths of different types of segments (um)

   * "basal_dist": basal dendrites more than 50 um from the soma,